hotosm/fAIr/frontend/README.md

 ## Todo

 - fix the fair process styling.
-- Write unit tests and e2e.
+- use react router Link